jjono/DSD/README.md

 Requires the R package lpSolve for the calculation of optimal flows.

 ## Contents
+### functions.R
-### The file functions.R contains the following functions:
+This file contains the following functions:

 | Function | Description |
 | --- | --- |